 "I am part of the BMA's campaign team.
 We are collecting information about junior doctors' views on the pay restoration campaign to measure support for our aims and gain a clear understanding of your concerns.
 Can I ask (x, y,z) and are you content for me to record your answers to these questions in order to help our campaign.
-We will destroy any data relating to your answers as soon as the campaign ends, and any information shared with the National BMA about this Trust/workplace will be anonymised so that you will not be identifiable."
+We will destroy any data relating to your answers as soon as the campaign ends, and any information shared with BMA Cymru Wales about this health board/trust/ workplace will be anonymised so that you will not be identifiable."